statues in one of parks in Rome

 Vatican Gardens

-Most people visiting Rome head to the Vatican to admire the Vatican Museums and St. Peter’s Basilica.
+Most people visiting Rome head to the Vatican City to admire the Vatican Museums and St. Peter’s Basilica.
 What many don’t know is that away from the crowds lie the charming Vatican Gardens.
-The gardens date back to 1279.
-It was then that Pope Nicholas III relocated the papal residence to the Vatican from the Lateran Palace.
+The gardens date back to the 13th century when Pope Nicholas III relocated the papal residence to the Vatican from the Lateran Palace.

-Today, you can explore the gardens’ numerous fountains, multiple landscaped terraces and even catch a glimpse of Michelangelo’s dome.
+Today, you can explore the gardens’ numerous fountains and multiple landscaped terraces and even glimpse Michelangelo’s dome of St. Peter’s.
 The gardens are open to the public only in June, July and August.
-Admission is limited, so make sure you book your tickets ahead of time.
+Admission is limited, so book your tickets ahead of time.

 Villa Ada

 Villa Ada is one of the largest parks in Rome.
-The property belonged to the royal House of Savoy during the latter half of the 19th century.
+During the latter half of the 19th century, it belonged to the royal House of Savoy.
 In 1878, it was sold to the Swiss Count Tellfner, who named it after his wife, Ada.
 The royal family repurchased the property in 1904 and retained it until 1946.

 Parks in Rome – Villa Ada